Gavriil1/cip5_application_react/README.md

 ### Django REST Framework

 The Application Programming Interface (API) for this front-end application was constructed utilizing the Django REST Framework.
-For more information DRF you may click here. [here]https://www.django-rest-framework.org/).
+For more information on DRF, you may click here. [here](https://www.django-rest-framework.org/).

 ##### Back to [top](#table-of-contents)